 Quality and value don’t always go hand in hand.
 Quality stocks may trade at such high prices that they offer low initial value or it could be that expectations for these companies are sometimes too high.
 The key here is quality… the expectation is that they will be around for a long time, not just a good time.

-And finally, the pillar of time applies to the previous three.
-It can give you the best chance of success.
+And finally, one of the most important pillars is time because it applies to all three, giving you the best chance of success.
 Every market will suffer periodic downturns, however over time the upturn will always triumph.
-The golden rule is don’t panic and get caught up in the fear and greed cycle.
+The golden rule is don’t panic and refrain from getting caught up in the fear and greed cycle.

 For more information or to speak to one of our Financial Advisers please contact TNR Wealth Management on 02 6621 8544.